kzu/kzu.github.io/_posts/2014-11-21-mobileessentials.md

 # Remarks

-As you can see, one of the first extensions we've uploaded is an initial version of Xamarin.Forms intellisense.
-You probably guessed that that's one that will definitely make it into the main Xamarin installation in the future ;).
+~~As you can see, one of the first extensions we've uploaded is an initial version of Xamarin.Forms intellisense.
+You probably guessed that that's one that will definitely make it into the main Xamarin installation in the future ;). ~~

+The latest stable Xamarin for Visual Studio has built-in support for Xamarin Forms Intellisense, so we dropped that extension from the mobile essentials gallery.
+If you had installed it, please remove it to enjoy the built-in one.

+Updated the Using screenshot to showcase another one we provide through the gallery, the CocoSharp templates.